carlossagala/amq-io/amq-standalone-producer/README.md

-# amq-standalone-consumer
+# amq-standalone-producer

-This example contains an A-MQ Standalone Java Consumer to be used with any broker running at a given URI.
+This example contains an A-MQ Standalone Java Producer to be used with any broker running at a given URI.

 It allows several configuration flavors:

 * SSL connection
 * Basic authentication with the broker
+* Content of the message to be sent loaded from a file or a property
-* List of custom JMS properties in the message received
+* List of custom JMS properties in the message sent

 ## Properties

-### consumer.properties
+### producer.properties

     # Credentials
     user=admin